fireship-io/fireship.io/hugo/content/courses/flutter-firebase/_index.md

 {{< figure src="/img/testimonial/flutter-testimonial.png" >}}

-### 🏗️ What will I build?
+## ⚡ What will I build?

+<span class="tag tag-sm tag-pro">Updated Apr 14th, 2020</span> <span class="tag tag-sm tag-flutter">Flutter v1.12.13</span>

 This is a project-based course that will teach you how to build a multiple choice quiz app, inspired by apps like Duolingo and QuizUp.
-The app implements user authentication, tracks quiz progress in Firestore, runs animations, and shares data between screens.
+The app implements user authentication (Sign in with Google or Apple), tracks quiz progress in Firestore, runs animations, and shares data between screens.

 A quiz was chosen because it provides a moderate amount of complexity with plenty of variety between learning concepts.
 My mission is to teach non-trivial concepts without getting bogged down into repetitive or boring tasks.

 {{< figure src="/courses/flutter-firebase/img/app-screens-trans.png" caption="Screenshots from the demo app" >}}

-### 🍩 What will I Learn?
+## 🕊️ What will I Learn?

 - Installation and Setup
 - VS Code Pro Tips for Flutter